An introduction to guitar interfaces for iPad/iPhone

 The usual suspects

-These will most likely surface if you go to your local store or google the above:
+These will most likely surface if you do a web search:

 How the testing was done